Cordova in Walker County, Alabama — The American South (East South Central)

 Location.
 33° 45.5′ N, 87° 10.954′ W. Marker is in Cordova, Alabama, in Walker County.
 Marker is at the intersection of Mill Street and Main Street, on the right when traveling east on Mill Street.
 Touch for map.
-Marker is at or near this postal address: 100 Main Street, Cordova AL 35550, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 9 miles of this marker, measured as the crow flies.
-William Brockman Bankhead Home (approx. Confederate Monument (approx. 7½ miles away); Walker County War Memorial (approx. 7½ miles away); Walker County (approx. 7½ miles away); First United Methodist Church Jasper/President Franklin Delano Roosevelt (approx. 7½ miles away); Memorial Park (approx. 8½ miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Town of Sipsey (approx. 7.1 miles away); William Brockman Bankhead Home (approx. 7.3 miles away); Carl Atwood Elliott (approx. 7.4 miles away); Confederate Monument (approx. 7½ miles away); Walker County War Memorial (approx. 7½ miles away); Walker County (approx. 7½ miles away); Revolutionary War Hero Sergeant William Jasper (approx. 7½ miles away); First United Methodist Church Jasper / President Franklin Delano Roosevelt (approx. 7½ miles away).

 Also see . . .
 Cordova, Alabama.
 Wikipedia (Submitted on June 18, 2011.)

 On Wednesday April 27, 2011 a flurry of tornadoes ripped through the State of Alabama.
 On that day the City of Cordova was hit by two tornadoes that killed four people and caused extensive damage to the city.
 The first tornado hit the city early that Wednesday morning damaging the city’s downtown area.
 That early morning tornado traveled through Walker County for 19 miles and up to 300 yards wide.
 The National Weather Service rated